sot/skare3/.github/PULL_REQUEST_TEMPLATE/ska3-flight.md

   ska3-flight=={version}rc#
 ```

 If this release includes an update to ska3-perl, the install process for Aspect will include that.
-Note ska3-perl is generally not needed for non-Aspect users.
+Note: ska3-perl is generally not needed for non-Aspect users.

 ```
 conda create -n ska3-flight-{version}rc# --override-channels \